Category Archives: 2016 Films

 As recent as the 1950s and 1960s, and arguably later than that, blacks were demeaned or treated as nothing more than secondary characters.
 Worse yet, some were portrayed for laughs or as caricatures.

 A startling admission comes from Baldwin himself.
-Having been an enormous John Wayne fan as a child, and reveling in the joy of his films, it was a harsh reality to understand that the Indians in Wayne films, seen as the “bad guys”, were Black Americans- therefore himself.
-Certain films Baldwin watched were viewed through the innocent eyes of a child- real life was harsher.
+An enormous John Wayne fan as a child, reveling in the joy of his films, it was a harsh reality to understand that the Indians in Wayne films, seen as the “bad guys,” were Black Americans, therefore himself.

-Even more important, however, is the realization that we still have so much work ahead of us as a nation to ensure even better race relations and this is a sobering message.
+Even more important, however, is the realization that we still have so much work ahead of us as a nation to ensure even better race relations, and this is a sobering message.

 Oscar Nominations: Best Documentary-Feature